TNY-Robotics/Documentation/src/tny360/programming/blocks/connect.md

+---
+title: TNY Robotics | Connecting to a TNY - 360
+description: Learn how to connect to your TNY - 360 using the Blocks Editor.
+Follow these steps to establish a connection and start programming your robot.
+---

 # Blocks - Connecting to a TNY - 360

 Now that you are on the Blocks Editor, you need to connect to your TNY - 360.
 This is necessary to send the code you create to the robot.